VadorInPython/tas/content/posts/my-first-post.md

 tags = ["Denmark", "Studies"]
 +++

-This is just the draft, but hopefully will get helpful for the others considering similar options in their lifes.
+This is just the draft, but hopefully will get helpful for the others considering similar options in their lives.